jonabako/Corona-Archive-Project/README.md

         - [x] implement exit_timestamp
         - [] add timer
 - [] CSS improvements
+- [x] Ability for Agent to view infected people dropdown and see their info along with which places they visited and at what time
-- [x] Ability for hospitals to mark visitors as infected
+- [x] Ability for Hospitals to mark visitors as infected
 - [x] Ability for Hospital to see list of visitors (and search)
 - [x] Ability for Agent to register hospitals
 - [x] Ability for Agent to see the list of hospitals (and search)
 - [x] Ability for Agent to see all visitors (and search)
 - [x] Ability for Agent to see registered places (and search)

+- [] Ability for hospital to view infected people dropdown and see their info
 - [] testing for all of the above

 - [] added deployement procedure for windows
-- [] SQL error handling
-- [] broken UI of search result in agent's and hospital's page
-- [] add our details at the end of page

 - [] navigate to error page on getting error. for eg wrong email pass instead of displaying error in bottom
-- [] css in hospital section should be adopte similar to agent
-- [] fixed infected people drop-down for agent tools

 ## Prerequisites

 - [Mysql](https://dev.mysql.com/downloads/mysql/)